PHILIP FREY

 ARTIST STATEMENT

 Frey is a nationally exhibiting artist, with a long and steady show history in acclaimed galleries.
-His work is held in prominent private and corporate collections including: University of Maine Museum of Art, writer Harlan Coben, U.S. Representative Chellie Pingree, and Dick Wolf Films.
-The University of Maine Museum of Art mounted a solo exhibition of his work in 2016.
+His work is held in prominent private and corporate collections including: Zillman Art Museum; writer Harlan Coben; The Jackson Laboratory, U.S. Rep-resentative Chellie Pingree; and Dick Wolf Films.
+The University of Maine Zillman Art Museum mounted a solo exhibition of his work in 2016.
 Frey has been featured in several publications, including: Art New England, Art of Acadia, Gettysburg Review, Maine Policy Review, and the Maine Sunday Telegram.
-In 2018, Frey mounted two solo exhibitions, one at Courthouse Gallery Fine Art (Ellsworth, ME) and the other at Edgewater Gallery (Middlebury, VT).
+In 2024 Frey will have a solo exhibi-tion, A Quiet Eye, at Courthouse Gallery Fine Art (Ellsworth, ME).